chrisgrieser/nvim-justice/README.md

 ## Features
 - **Quick-select** recipes via keys shown at the left of the window.
 Running recipes thus requires only 2–3 keystrokes.
-- Output results in a notification window or in the quickfix list.
+- Runs asynchronously and outputs results in a notification window.
-- Supports streaming output (e.g., when a recipe outputs a progress bar.)
+- Supports streaming output (e.g., for recipes that display a progress bar).
+- Can alternatively run asynchronously and send individual recipe results to the **quickfix list**.
 - Inspect recipes and variable values.
 - Hide specific recipes, useful to always exclude recipes that require user input.